SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 ![](multilineStringWhitespace)

 <!--
-  Using an image here is a little clearer, since it can call out which spaces "count", but it also works around
+  Using an image here is a little clearer than a code listing, since it can call out which spaces "count".
-  <rdar://problem/32463195> Multiline string literals lose (meaningful) indentation
 -->

 <!--